Table of Contents

 Voter registration

 The ability to register new voters can significantly impact the success of a campaign.
-It’s a field organizer’s job to
+It’s a field organizer job responsibilities to:

 - Make sure every eligible voter in the area is registered to vote, and